Long Service Leave FAQs

 This is because some pre reform federal awards provide for long service leave (see clause 4 of Part III of the federal Metal, Engineering and Associated Industries Award 1998) or there may be a separate long service leave award (see Vehicle Industry - Repair, Services and Retail - (Long Service Leave) Award 1977).

-The NSW Long Service Leave Act 1955 may not apply to workers employed in the black coal industry.
 Long service leave in the black coal mining industry is administered by the Coal Mining Industry (Long Service Leave Funding) Corporation, an Australian Government agency.